The walking trail from the Reids Plateau to Echo Point in the Katoomba area of the Blue Mountains is a family-friendly track with many highlights.

 3. Katoomba Cascades

-The Katoomba Cascades are a beautiful water spectacle on the Kedumba River, with a large picnic area located above the cascades.
+The Katoomba Cascades is a beautiful water spectacle on the Kedumba River, with a large picnic area located above the cascades.

 The walking path runs in front of the cascades, with lots of space to move around and admire the water spectacle.